Space Medicine

 Experience

-- Training with SpaceX, including in medical operations, research, engineering implementation, and formal flight surgeon training.
+- Training with SpaceX, VAST, and our other space partners, including in medical operations, research, engineering implementation, and formal flight surgeon training.

 - Additional aerospace medical training opportunities including with aerospace industry affiliates in the military and NASA.